 Administration of Residence Life

-- Assume responsibility for the selection, training, supervision, and evaluation of the professional residence life staff and the Administrative Assistant for Student Life.
+- Select, train, supervise, and evaluate the professional residence life staff and the Administrative Assistant for Student Life.

-- Assume responsibility, with the assistance of the Coordinators, for the selection, training, supervision, evaluation, and assignment of the student Residence Hall Directors and Resident Assistant staff.
+- With the assistance of the Coordinators, select, train, supervise, evaluate, and assign student Residence Hall Directors and Resident Assistant staff.

 - Design, develop, and revise, as necessary, the Residence Life Manual.

-- Together with other professional staff members, lead the development and implementation of the Office of Residence Life goals, objectives, and learning outcomes, consistent with College purpose and mission.
+- Together with other professional staff members, lead the development and implementation of the Office of Residence Life goals, objectives, and learning outcomes, consistent with the College’s purpose and mission.

-- Assume responsibility for the development and implementation of a residential environment that instructs student rights and responsibilities, service learning, personal growth, and development and leadership, with measurable operational and student learning outcomes.
+- Development and implementation of a residential environment that promotes student rights and responsibilities, service learning, personal growth, development, and leadership, with measurable operational and student learning outcomes.

 Crisis Response/On-Call Responsibilities

-- The Director of Residence Life is expected to be on campus and available to residents on a daily basis and must sleep on campus Sunday through Thursday nights.
+- The Director of Residence Life is expected to be on campus and available to residents on a daily basis with night and weekend responsibilities.

 - Assume responsibility for coordinating crisis response actions for residence life (i.e. campus emergencies, suicide, deaths, injuries, etc.)

-- Partner with all departments within the Division of Student Engagement and Success to advance departmental functions, programs, and events and to advance the College purpose and mission.
+- Partner with all departments within the Division of Student Engagement to advance departmental functions, programs, events, and the College’s purpose and mission.

-- Assume responsibility to advance and develop additional programs and duties necessary for the implementation of Student Engagement and Success and institutional strategic priorities.
+- Advance and develop additional programs and duties necessary for the implementation of student engagement and success and institutional strategic priorities.

-- Assume other responsibilities as assigned by the Provost.
+- Assume other responsibilities as assigned by the Dean of Students.

 Desired Education, Skills, and Experience

-- Three years of experience as a professional in housing and student life administration.
+- Three years of experience as a professional in housing and student life administration with conduct oversight experience (including Title IX cases).

 - Must be proficient in using Word, Excel, and PowerPoint.